-Just as every top-level Scheme expression is evaluated in the global environment, every top-level query is evaluated in an empty stream of environments.
+Just as every top-level Scheme expression is evaluated in the global environment, every top-level query is evaluated in a stream containing a single empty environment.
 (No variables have been assigned values yet.)

-If we have a query like (and p q), what happens is that we recursively use qeval to evaluate p in the empty stream.
+If we have a query like (and p q), what happens is that we recursively use qeval to evaluate p in the empty-environment stream.
 The result is a stream of variable bindings that satisfy p.
 Then we use qeval to evaluate q in that result stream!
 The final result is a stream of bindings that satisfy p and q simultaneously.

-If the query is (or p q) then we use qeval to evaluate each of the pieces independently, starting in both cases with the empty frame.
+If the query is (or p q) then we use qeval to evaluate each of the pieces independently, starting in both cases with the empty-environment stream.
 Then we merge the two result streams to get a stream of bindings that satisfy either p or q.

 If the query is (not q), we can't make sense of that unless we already have a stream of environments to work with.
 That's why we can only use not in a context such as (and p (not q)).
-We take the stream of environments that we already have, and we filter that stream, using as the test predicate the function (lambda (env) (empty-stream? (qeval q env)))
+We take the stream of environments that we already have, and we stream-filter that stream, using as the test predicate the function

+(lambda (env) (stream-null? (qeval q env)))